Macon County Confirms Deadly Outbreak Of Meningitis

 Macon County Public Health officials are alerting locals to a deadly meningitis outbreak currently occurring.
 Two deaths have been reported in the last three weeks and one of these deaths has been confirmed as a result of Neisseria meningitidis.
 The second case is suspected Neisseria meningitidis and is yet to be confirmed.

 Meningococcal disease is a dangerous illness caused by the Neisseria meningitidis bacteria.
 The disease can sometimes cause infections in the bloodstream.
 It also causes meningitis, which is the dangerous infection of the lining of the brain and spinal cord.
 Symptoms can include fever, vomiting, headache, and a general feeling of unwellness.
 Limb pain, pale skin, and cold hands and feet, along with a rash, neck stiffness, dislike of bright lights, and confusion are all signs that can indicate meningitis.
-Quite often the disease occurs quickly and result in death.
+Quite often, the disease occurs quickly and results in death.
 Because of this, the warning has been issued in Macon County so that people can be aware of early warning signs.

 According to WYFF4 Greenville, preventive antibiotics are being given pre-emptively to those who may have come in contact with the Neisseria meningitidis bacteria.
 Macon County Public Health (MCPH) are also working together with the NC Division of Public Health to contain the outbreak.